g3rzi/katacodaScenario/k8s-merlin/step2.md

-Here we will see the basic settings of Kubessss.
+Here we will see the basic settings of Kubesploit.

-## Basics of Kubessss
+## Basics of Kubesploit

 #### Server